dct2012/4wm/README.md

     we be somehow making our pipe more private.
   * maybe add commands to adjust the borders
   * add its own pager like dzen2
-  * steal from kde's android notification system
+  * steal from kde's android notification system?
-  * maybe add three finger scroll through workspaces like OSX
+  * maybe add three finger scroll through workspaces like OSX?
+(I don't think X is capable of this)
   * Menu.
     * limit string length to rectangle/tile width.
     * add user defined fonts in Xdefaults.
     * add keyboard use.
   * pretty print.
     * make sure it also works for messengers other than dzen2.
-(I don't think X is capable of this)
   * make a "placeholder"
     * I sometimes make use xterm (a window) just to manipulate how windows will be tiled.
   * add a command to invert the current windows color.

 ***MISC***
-  * Overall organization.
-    * look for conditional statements that can be moved to preprocessor conditionals.
-    * preprocessor conditions for function/variables/etc.
-    * constantly improve readability.
   * Work on the man page.
   * Double check all options.